 What are the types of brown diamonds?

-The types of brown diamonds include light brown champagne, dark champagne, cognac, and chocolate diamonds, among others.
+The types of brown natural diamonds include light brown champagne, dark champagne, cognac, and chocolate diamonds, among others.

 What is brown stone good for?